AMSC-24-25/06-nbody-06-nbody/README.md

-# ⚙️ Naive method using OpenMP
+# 🌌 Naive Method using OpenMP

 This branch contains a **multithreaded CPU implementation** of the N-Body simulation using OpenMP with the Naive method.

-## ⚙️ Description
+## 🧠 Description

 - Computes all the pairwise energies
 - Parallelizes force calculations across multiple CPU threads.

 ## 🧪 How to Run